jeetsukumaran/delineate/src/delineate-docs/source/quickstart.rst

 Data Requirements
 -----------------

-DELINEATE requires two items of data:
+DELINEATE requires the following input:

 -  A *population tree*
 -  A *species assignment table*